add0794/add0794.github.io/about.md

 <div class="section-header">Who Am I?</div>
 <div class="section-content">
-  <p>I didn’t set out to become a data scientist.
+  <p>I didn’t set out to become a researcher, much less an applied one.
 My journey began at Cornell University, where I studied organizational behavior (OB) with the goal of becoming an industrial-organizational (IO) psychologist.
-Yet, my drive to achieve <a href="https://sdgs.un.org/goals">sustainability goals</a> and my belief in the power of statistics to drive meaningful action ultimately reshaped my path.</p>
+Yet, my drive to achieve <a href="https://sdgs.un.org/goals">sustainability goals</a> and my belief in the power of data and statistics to drive meaningful action ultimately reshaped my path.</p>
   <p>
   A service trip to Haiti in 2013 was a turning point.
 I witnessed firsthand how inadequate waste management infrastructure—no dumpsters, garbage trucks, or recycling bins—creates a vicious cycle: littering, illegal dumping, and open burning lead to crime, environmental degradation, and air, soil, and water pollution.
 The data was clear: island nations face losses of nearly <a href="https://pubmed.ncbi.nlm.nih.gov/31232294/">$2.5 billion annually</a> if we fail to overhaul the outdated make-take-waste model.
 Garbage, the most visible and visceral element of sustainability challenges, became my unlikely passion.
 This experience ignited my interest in data science and inspired me to earn a master’s degree in sustainability management from Stevens Institute of Technology.</p>
   <p>